walletd/walletd/README.md

 walletd is the core library that encapsulates our child crates.
 These child crates are as follows:

 `mnemonic` is a hierarchical deterministic (HD) key generator.
 More information about this crate can be found in the [crate documentation][docs].
+Supports BIP32, BIP39, BIP44, BIP49, BIP84, Monero seeds (25 words (Monero standard) and 14 words (MyMonero legacy seed phrases)).

 `wallet-cli` is a command-line tool used for testing and developing new features, when it is more convenient to do so instead of directly in new crates.

 ## Release cycles
 During this stage of development, expect v0.x.x releases to be highly experimental, and likely to undergo massive change.

-Once stable, (that is, from v1.x.x) walletd plan to release a new version of [walletd][walletd-github], the core cryptocurrency library that depends on this mnemonic library.
+Once stable, (that is, from v1.x.x) walletd plan to release new versions of [walletd][walletd-github] every TBD weeks.

+Traditional bindings for popular languages will be provided in each tagged release.
+Instructions for building the library yourself are also provided.

-The walletd team adhere to traditional semver commit messages.
+The walletd team adhere to traditional semantic versioning when releasing code.
+For more information regarding [semantic versioning][[semver],

 The authors of walletd provide upgrade guides for any new major version releases. (eg, v1.0.0 -> v2.0.0) As part of this upgrade guide, users will be made aware of features that may be deprecated in future releases at least one major version prior, to provide sufficient time for users to upgrade as necessary.

 With regards to security patches, the walletd team will endeavour to backport any security fixes to the last x branches released.

-- BIP32.
-- BIP39.
-- BIP44.
-- BIP49.
-- BIP84.
-- Monero seeds 14 word (mymonero style) or 25 words.

 ## Usage example

 ```rust